Tornado damage to Pfizer plant will probably create long-term shortages of some drugs hospitals need

 The fallout from a Pfizer factory being damaged by a tornado could put even more pressure on already-strained drug supplies at U.S. hospitals, experts say.

-Pfizer said all employees were safely evacuated and accounted for, and that it is still assessing damage.
+Pfizer said all employees were safely evacuated and accounted for, and no serious injuries were reported.
+The drugmaker is still assessing damage.

 Here’s a closer look at the possible effects.

-The North Carolina plant produces injectables — like drugs used in IV infusions or that are delivered under the skin or into patient muscles.
+The North Carolina plant produces drugs that are injected or through an IV.

-The plant makes anesthesia drugs, anti-infectives (that typically treat things like fungal infections) and drugs that temporarily paralyze muscles.
+The plant makes drugs for anesthesia, medicines that treat infections and drugs needed for surgeries.
 The latter are used in surgeries or intensive care units for patients who are placed on ventilators, said Mike Ganio, who studies drug shortages at the American Society of Health-System Pharmacists.

 The Pfizer site does not make or store the company’s COVID-19 vaccine or treatments Comirnaty and Paxlovid.